tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/kms-restrict-iam-inline-policies-decrypt-all-kms-keys.md

     Pass - kms-restrict-iam-inline-policies-decrypt-all-kms-keys.sentinel

     Description:
-    This policy checks if resources of type 'kinesis-stream-encrypted' have the 'encryption_type'
+    This policy checks if resources of type 'kms-restrict-iam-inline-policies-decrypt-all-kms-keys'
-    set to 'KMS'
+    contain blocked action patterns such as 'kms:ReEncryptFrom' and 'kms:Decrypt'

     Print messages: